Undergraduate Research Grants

 - Senior Fellows and Mellon Mays Undergraduate Fellows are not eligible for these grants.

 - Applicants can receive a maximum of 2 leave term grants (students are eligible for senior honors thesis grants even if they have received 2 leave term grants).

-- Students doing research with faculty at other institutions are not eligible for research grants.
+- Students doing research with faculty at other (non-Dartmouth) institutions are not eligible for research grants.